masiedunc/VBA_Challenge/README.md

 ### The Data
 stock analysis of green energy company
 ## Results
-Using my original code, I was able to achieve the desired results, yet with a run time of… To improve this some changes needed to be made.
-Before refactoring the code, I first copied the original code that set the runtime, created an input box, labeled the chart headers, added a ticker array, and activated the worksheet.
-I copied the rest of the code, too, yet made key changes that would help improve efficiency.
-As you can see in the image below, a tickerIndex and three more arrays were added before lopping through rows and running our conditionals.
+Using my original code, I was able to achieve the desired results, yet with a run time of 0.9453125 for stocks from 2017 and a run time of 0.984375 for stocks from 2018.
+To improve this time, some changes needed to be made.
+Before refactoring the code, I first copied the original code from my “All Stocks Analysis” macro.
+I made no changes to the code that set the runtime, created an input box, labeled the chart headers, added a ticker array, activated the worksheet, and to find the number of rows to loop over.
+Key changes were then made to add a tickerIndex variable and three more arrays for ticker volumes, ticker starting prices, and ticker ending prices were added before looping through all rows and running our conditionals.
+You can see these changes in the image below.

 ![Arrays_Added](https://user-images.githubusercontent.com/102122063/163629199-61d8205a-9b83-43f7-98af-59f1b37c44cd.JPG)